 - Synthetic core strings are somehow in-between.
 When you first install them, they tend to stretch for a couple of days.
 You will have to tune your instrument a bit more often at the beginning.
 But they will eventually settle soon enough.

-- Gut strings have a silky tone… they are lighter, softer but are the most difficult to tune.
+- Gut strings have a silky tone… they are lighter, and softer but are the most difficult to tune.
 They are alive; they stretch a long time after being installed.
 You will find it difficult to keep them in tune.
 That is why they are used mainly by professionals who know what they are doing and want that sound.

 Temperature and hygrometry affect the tuning

 Violins are made of wood and are sensitive to differences in temperature and hygrometry.
 Steel strings, not so much so.
 They hold their tuning quite well even if the temperature changes.
 Again, synthetic core strings are in-between: they suffer differences in the atmosphere.
 You will need to re-tune your violin more often: this is perfectly normal.
 Lastly, again, gut strings are really affected by hygrometry.
-If you change the climate, go to a humid country, prepare to tune your violin a lot.
+If you change the climate, go to a humid country, and prepare to tune your violin a lot.